Essoz/ml-daikon-empirical-study-eecs598/ROADMAP.md

 1. **Hyperparameter tuning**: This is a very important yet heavily studied problem.
 As a result, we want to focus on other problems that are less studied but still matters a lot.
 2. **Solving environment issues**: Engineering-wise, this is a very hard problem to solve due to the complexity of the Python ecosystem, lack of standardization in the ML community, and the lack of control over the user's environment.
 We feel like this problem is better solved by the ML community as a whole or by the Software Engineering community.
 3. **Issues that are not silent/latent**: Issues that raise exceptions early on are usually easy to detect and fix.
 Though they still troubles developers a lot, the cost of such issues and effort to debug them are usually not as high as silent/latent issues.
-4. **Finding issues in GPU Drivers, CUDA, or other non-user-level code**: Quality assurance of those components is very important.
-However, we feel like the root cause of such issues is usually diverse and hard to pinpoint.
-For example, a PyTorch API raising an exception might be caused by a bug in PyTorch, a bug in CUDA, or a bug in the user code or an environment installation issue.
-As a result, we feel like there is not much we can do to help developers debug such issues.
+4. **Finding issues in GPU Drivers, CUDA, or other non-user-level code**: Quality assurance of those components is very important, and our project should be able to help with that. **Our technique is indeed aimed at detecting general silent/latent correctness issues in ML pipelines due to various root causes despite their location no matter it is in user level code or the environment.
+However, we choose to focus on user issues for now as they are easier to control.** For example, a PyTorch API raising an exception might be caused by a bug in PyTorch, a bug in CUDA, or a bug in the user code or an environment installation issue.
+As a result, we feel like for now it is better to focus on user issues as they are easier to control.
+We might consider expanding our scope in the future.

-***Our technique is aimed at detecting general silent/latent correctness issues in ML pipelines due to various root causes (even though they might reside in the drivers or CUDA etc.).
-It is not aimed at detecting issues that are specific to a certain ML library or a certain type of ML pipeline.
-But we focus on user issues for now as they are easier to control.***

 ## 2. Introduction & Expected Contribution